kanatohodets/p6-json-jansson/README.md

 ### CREDITS

-The wonderful NativeCall module, and FROGGS/timotimo for answering some questions on #perl6.
+* The wonderful NativeCall module
+* FROGGS/timotimo for answering some questions on #perl6.
+* colomon for spotting bugs by adding tests

 ### SEE ALSO